LyubomirT/intense-rp-next/README.md

 </div>

+>[!NOTE]
+> A v2.0 version is currently in progress, that will be a complete rewrite of the entire project altogether with a FastAPI-based backend and a PySide6 front-end.
+The new version will be much more modular, easier to maintain and extend, and will have much better performance.
+Stay tuned for more updates!

 ## 🔥 What's New in IntenseRP Next

 I've completely reimagined the original project with a focus on **reliability**, **user experience**, and **modern architecture**.
 As of recently, the project is finally **stable** enough for daily use.
 Here are the main things that have changed: